abstark/CVGui/README.md

 # CVGui
-A GUI that has some of the implementations of the Image processing algorithms.
+A GUI that has some of the implementations of the Image processing algorithms.More algorithms to be added soon.